nikola3794/composite-tasking/README.md

 The data set used in this project is the PASCAL-MT data set, which is an extension of PASCAL for the purpose of Multi-Tasking introduced in "K. K. Maninis et al. - Attentive Single-Tasking of Multiple Tasks".
 The data set contains 4998 training and 5105 validation images, as well as labels for the task of semantic segemntation, human body parts, surface normals, saliency and edges.
 While constructing the data set, authors distilled labels for some of the tasks while others were used from PASCAL or PASCAL-Context.
-For more details about the data set take a look at their paper or code: paper-https://arxiv.org/abs/1904.08918, code-https://github.com/facebookresearch/astmt.
+For more details about the data set take a look at their [paper](https://arxiv.org/abs/1904.08918) or [code](https://github.com/facebookresearch/astmt).

-The data set can be downloaded at the following link - https://data.vision.ee.ethz.ch/nipopovic/PASCAL_MT.zip.
+The data set can be downloaded at the [following link](https://data.vision.ee.ethz.ch/nipopovic/PASCAL_MT.zip).
 It contains some additional metadata and labels used in this work.
 The .zip also contains a readme.txt file with basic information about the dataset and what is contained where.
 Choose a directory where you want to store the data set and unzip it (unzipping will create the main data set directory with all the content inside it).
 The path to the root of the data set folder will need to be specified in the training and evaluation scripts.

 # Code structure
 The directory `/root/src/` contains the source code of this project and it is structured in the following way: